loda-lang/loda-programs/programs/oeis/list6.md

 * [A313568](http://oeis.org/A313568) ([L05 program](313/A313568.asm)): Coordination sequence Gal.3.14.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313569](http://oeis.org/A313569) ([L20 program](313/A313569.asm)): Coordination sequence Gal.6.197.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313575](http://oeis.org/A313575) ([L12 program](313/A313575.asm)): Coordination sequence Gal.6.202.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313580](http://oeis.org/A313580) ([L33 program](313/A313580.asm)): Coordination sequence Gal.5.111.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313611](http://oeis.org/A313611) ([L21 program](313/A313611.asm)): Coordination sequence Gal.6.337.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313613](http://oeis.org/A313613) ([L28 program](313/A313613.asm)): Coordination sequence Gal.4.72.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313614](http://oeis.org/A313614) ([L36 program](313/A313614.asm)): Coordination sequence Gal.5.129.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.